Great Smog of London: Health effects

 In the weeks that ensued, statistics compiled by medical services found that the fog had killed 4,000 people.
 Many of the victims were very young or elderly, or had pre-existing respiratory or cardiovascular problems.
 In February 1953, Labour MP Marcus Lipton suggested in the House of Commons that the fog had caused 6,000 deaths and that 25,000 more people had claimed sickness benefits in London during that period.

 Mortality remained elevated for months after the fog.
 A preliminary report, never finalised, blamed those deaths on an influenza epidemic.
 Emerging evidence revealed that only a fraction of the deaths could be from influenza.
-E. T. Wilkins, who, as Officer in Charge of Atmospheric Pollution at the government's Department of Scientific and Industrial Research was effectively the UK's top pollution expert at the time, plotted a chart of elevated death rates for the period from December 1952 to March 1953 and found that there had been an additional 8,000 deaths beyond those initially counted, making 12,000 in total.
+E. T. Wilkins, who, as Officer in Charge of Atmospheric Pollution at the government's Department of Scientific and Industrial Research and effectively the UK's top pollution expert at the time, plotted a chart of elevated death rates for the period from December 1952 to March 1953 and found that there had been an additional 8,000 deaths beyond those initially counted, making 12,000 in total.
 Most of the deaths were caused by respiratory tract infections, from hypoxia and as a result of mechanical obstruction of the air passages by catarrh and pus arising from lung infections caused by the smog.
 The lung infections were mainly bronchopneumonia or acute purulent bronchitis superimposed upon chronic bronchitis.

 Research published in 2004 suggests that the number of fatalities was about 12,000, around three to four times greater than the official government total at the time, but very close to the figure Wilkins had originally estimated.
 In the long term, individuals who were foetuses or infants at the time of the smog ended up having lower intelligence and worse respiratory health than their peers.